 If your employer offers a 401(k) retirement plan, start contributing now.
-If your company matches a percent of your contribution, make sure you are putting at least as much as they’ll match into retirement.
+Your company may also match a percent of your contribution, so make sure you are putting at least as much as they’ll match into retirement.
 If you don’t, you’re giving up free money.

 Make sure you check out max contribution amounts for your 401(k) and Roth IRA.
 You will be taxed when you start taking money out of your traditional 401(k).
 However, your Roth IRA is pre-taxed, so withdrawals will be tax-free if you’re over the age of 59 ½.

 Investor Tip: Max out your 401(k) first, then think about getting a Roth IRA with any money left over.

 How to Retire Early at 55